-Shortly after each teaching session, the presentations and any other relevant notes will be uploaded to the MSc Weblearn page.
-The MSc Weblearn page includes all information about the course, as well as announcements, useful links and calendar.
-All summative assignments are submitted via WebLearn.
+Shortly after each teaching session, the presentations and any other relevant notes will be uploaded to the MSc Canvas page.
+The MSc Canvas page includes all information about the course, as well as announcements, useful links and calendar.
+Additionally we will use Vevox via Canvas to collect feedback about the lectures/course.
+This is important for us to continue to improve the course and its content.